top of page

 Where can I hire legal services for deportation defense in the United States?

-Santiago Legal represents immigrants in Minnesota and its metropolitan area in deportation proceedings.
+Santiago Legal LLC represents immigrants in Minnesota and its metropolitan area in deportation proceedings.
 We offer virtual and in-person services, advice in Spanish and English, and legal defense before ICE and USCIS.

 bottom of page